Tahir-Siddiqh/Codecademy-Projects/README.md

 * insurancelist.py is a simple code where a list functions have been used.
 * insuranceloop.py is a project on loops for insuranse agency.
 * insurancestring.py simple project on cleaning and dividing strings provided.
-* insuranceclass.py is a review project on classes in python
+* insuranceclass.py is a review project on classes in python.
+* Helloworld.java is my first lines of code in Java language